Andrew Benintendi Player Props: White Sox vs. Tigers

 Andrew Benintendi At The Plate

-- Benintendi has picked up a hit in 80.9% of his 47 games this year, with at least two hits in 25.5% of those games.
+- Benintendi has picked up a hit in 81.3% of his 48 games this year, with more than one hit in 27.1% of those games.

-- He has not hit a home run in his 47 games this year.
+- In 11 games this season (22.9%), Benintendi has picked up an RBI, including two games with multiple runs batted in.

-- Benintendi has driven in a run in 10 games this year (21.3%), including two games with multiple runs batted in.
+- In 43.8% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (6.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.